Frequently Asked Questions

-Since most of the products we sell are coming from the US and our pricing is in Canadian dollars, the exchange rate is always a concern.
-Of course, we can’t keep on modifying our pricing on a regular basis (it’s an administrative nightmare to change the pricing of several hundreds of products!).
-But when the exchange rate moves too fast, like it has done in the last few months, we have to adjust our pricing accordingly.
-And keep in mind that when the official exchange rate is 25% (for example), the banks and other financial institutions add their own fees of 2 to 3% on top of that so our real cost is higher than the exchange rate (you’re paying the same fees on your credit card when you make a purchase in the US).
-99% of the time, our pricing will be to the advantage of Canadian customers over the same product at the same price in the US.
+Since most of the products I sell are coming from the US and the pricing is in Canadian dollars, the exchange rate is always a concern.
+Of course, I can’t keep on modifying our pricing on a regular basis (it’s an administrative nightmare to change the pricing of several hundreds of products!).
+But when the exchange rate moves too fast, like it has done in the last few months, I have to adjust the pricing accordingly.
+And keep in mind that when the official exchange rate is 25% (for example), the banks and other financial institutions add their own fees of 2 to 3% on top of that so the real cost is higher than the exchange rate (you’re paying the same fees on your credit card when you make a purchase in the US).
+99% of the time, the pricing will be to the advantage of Canadian customers over the same product at the same price in the US.

 What can we expect from Slot Car Corner Canada in the future?